-Story mapping is a strategy that uses graphic organizers to help students break down text.
+Story mapping is a strategy that uses graphic organizers to help students break down the text of a novel or short story.
 These visual representations help students examine different components of the story.
 Creating a story map improves students’ comprehension because they can more easily visualize the framework of a story.

 Creating a story map helps students practice a large number of Common Core skills as well.